markusbonse/applefy/docs/source/01_getting_started.md

 option `pynpoint`.
 5. `pynpoint`: Installs applefy with PynPoint using the PynPoint version available on GitHub.
 Note, this option is conflicting with the option `vip`.
+This option is only available if you install `applefy` from GitHub.

 ## Demonstration dataset
 The tutorials in the